Online Degrees Blog Social difficulties in autism

 Nonverbal communication difficulties

-Nonverbal communication plays a crucial role in social interactions, but individuals with ASD often face challenges in this area.
+Nonverbal communication plays a crucial role in social interactions, but individuals with autism often face challenges in this area.
 They may struggle to interpret and use nonverbal cues such as facial expressions, body language, gestures, and eye contact.
 Difficulties in understanding and appropriately responding to nonverbal cues can impact their ability to build relationships and understand others' emotions.

 Social interaction challenges